 NOx (oxides of nitrogen)

-NOx is comprised of two gasses: nitric oxide (NO) and nitrogen dioxide (NO2).
+NOx is comprised of two gases: nitric oxide (NO) and nitrogen dioxide (NO2).
 Of the two, NO2 is the gas that causes us the most harm.
-It’s an irritant that can cause inflammation of our airways, and can affect immune cells in the lungs.
+It’s an irritant that can cause inflammation of our airways and can affect immune cells in the lungs.

-Over a prolonged period of time, it is thought NO2 can affect how our lungs work.
+Over a prolonged period of time, it's thought that NO2 can affect how our lungs work.

 CO (carbon monoxide)

 CO has always been lethal in an enclosed space.
-But Defra now warns that excessive CO places people with existing diseases that affect delivery of oxygen to the heart or brain, such as angina, at risk.
+But Defra now warns that excessive CO increases the risk for people with existing diseases that affect delivery of oxygen to the heart or brain, such as angina.